Everything You Need to Know About Cycling and Mountain Biking in New Zealand

 - Otago Central Rail Trail (1-5 Days, 152km/94 miles, Grade 1).
 Hop from town to town on this old railway trail delving into the Kiwi culture on this easy multi-day cycle trail.

 - Clutha Gold Trail (2 Days, 73km/45 miles, Grade 1-2).
-Ride through stunning river gorges which links up with the Otago Rail Trail connecting classic Kiwi towns.
+Ride through stunning river gorges which link up with the Otago Central Rail Trail connecting classic Kiwi towns.

-For more South Island inspiration, check out 10 Great Bike Trails on the South Island.
+For more South Island inspiration, check out 10 Best Bike Trails on the South Island.

 Mountain Bikers’ Code